wnyc/django-crowdsourcing/docs/producers/filters.rst

 Introduction
 ============

 Filters allow you to control which submissions appear in a survey report.
 They appear at the top of a survey report.
 There is at most one filter per question.
-We currently only support filters for checkbox, choice type, number, and location questions.
+We currently only support filters for checkbox, choice type, numberic, and location questions.

 Types
 =====